sBuiltaJr/imageGenSD/README.md

 ## A Stable-Diffusion driven Image Generator Bot for Discord

 imageGenSD is a multi-purpose Discord bot.
-It creates character images and profiles in a Gacha-like manner for users to interact with and enjoy.
+It creates character images and profiles in a gacha-like manner for users to interact with and enjoy.

 imageGenSD also contains a Stable-Diffusion wrapper written in Python.
 It uses [Discord.py](https://discordpy.readthedocs.io/en/stable/index.html) to listen